Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 Let’s take the “Buy a Pair, Give a Pair” as an example of ethical marketing.

-This program makes customers agents of change.
+This program makes consumers agents of change.
 For each pair purchased, the brand donates one to charities through the Warby Parker Foundation.
 So far, over eight million glasses have been distributed in 50+ countries.

 What makes Warby’s marketing strategy great is that every customer purchase makes a difference to the cause, and to the lives of the people it supports.
 That leads to emotional engagement, which is the strongest driver of loyalty.